 An infection in the skin may create an area with:

 - Feeling warm to touch

-You may also have a fever and drainage/pus or crusting at the site.
+Other symptoms may be fever and drainage or crusting at the site.

-Infections that have spread to other areas of the body may cause:
+Infections that have spread to other parts of the body may cause:

 - Fever and chills